Cali0707/git-utils/README.md

 ## Installation
 To install the utils, use the `./install.sh` script provided in this repo.
 If you would like to specify which util to install rather than install all of them, you can use `./install.sh -n <name_of_util`.
 For example, to install `git-sync` only, you could run `./install.sh -n git-sync`.

+## Troubleshooting

+### How to set up an SSH Key with your GitHub/GitLab
+1. Setting up an SSH Key with GitHub: https://docs.github.com/authentication

+2. Setting up an SSH Key with GitLab: https://docs.gitlab.com/ee/user/ssh.html